System Components

 We are now going to include Boost.ProgramOptions to allow configuration settings via command-line arguments and configuration files.

-The code now allows users to specify directory and file names, reads settings from a .ini
+The code now allows users to specify directory and file names, reads settings from a config.ini

-file, and uses default values when one is not specified.
+file, and uses default values when one is not specified or located.

 #include <boost/filesystem.hpp>